titmouse001/ZX-Spectrum-48k-Arduino-Interface/README.md

 The browser can also open **.scr** Spectrum screen files and **.txt** text files.
 These can be exited with the Enter key.

-For compatibility, the interface can also start up in the standard Spectrum ROM by holding down the menu button during power-up.

-    A 74HC574 latch has been added to allow the Z80 to pass data to the Arduino, replacing the previous 1-bit pulse halt protocol.
-While adequate for reading keyboard input, it was too slow for reading large blocks of data.

 ### PCB Design (Ver 2.40)
 <img src="Documents/Schematic/Schematic-v2.40_ZX-Spectrum-48k-Arduino-Interface-Game-Loader_2026-06-20.png" alt="Circuit Diagram" >

+    A 74HC574 latch has been added for the Z80 to pass data to the Arduino, replacing the previous 1-bit pulse halt protocol.
+    While ok for reading keyboard input, it was too slow for reading large blocks of data (like taking screenshots).

 ### Hardware Design (Ver 0.21)
 I've been using JLCPCB with EasyEDA for my PCB design and fabrication, as EasyEDA is a free and simple-to-use circuit designer